x9-testlab/x9incexc_language-selection/README.md

 	- Fully cross-platform programs
 	- Modular programs
 - Pros related to this project:
-	- I ([Jim](https://github.com/jim-collier)) am very proficient in Bash, even as limited as it is, and have a well-established toolkit.
+	- [Original author](https://github.com/jim-collier) is proficient in Bash, even as limited as it is, and has a well-established toolkit.
 	- Bash projects tend to be much simpler to maintain, by inherently relying heavily on high-level POSIX tools to do all of the heavy lifting.
 	- As a result of the previous axiom, Bash scripts, if thoughtfully designed, paradoxically tend to perform well.
 	- Bash script can even use Sqlite3 CLI interface without much fuss or complexity, though that often necessarily involves iteration - something Bash is very slow at.
 So its far better to stick with well-established, long-term API-stable, universally-installed POSIX tools.
 And if it just can't be done with POSIX tools (something surprisingly hard to do), then Bash shouldn't really be considered.